ivgnk/Math-on-Python/README.md

 https://pypi.org/project/wai.ma - library of 2-dimensional matrix algorithms - Звёзд: 7
 https://pypi.org/project/rounders - round-function equivalents with different rounding-modes -  Звёзд: 4
 https://pypi.org/project/matmath/ - A simple and efficient module for matrix and vector manipulation - Звёзд: 4
-https://pypi.org/project/cardano-method -  cubic equation solver -  0 stars
+**https://pypi.org/project/pyNFFT2** - computing the nonequispaced discrete Fourier transform (NDFT) in one or more dimensions, of arbitrary input size, and of complex data -  Звёзд: 1 https://pypi.org/project/cardano-method -  cubic equation solver -  0 stars

 **https://pypi.org/project/vector-shortcuts/** - Vector and linear algebra toolbelt for NumPy
 https://pypi.org/project/vincenty - inverse geodetic problem.
 It is based on the WGS 84 reference ellipsoid and is accurate to within 1 mm